 As founder of Z Legal, Martin Zatovkanuk is an experienced litigation lawyer with well over a decade of experience before all levels of Ontario Courts.
-Z Legal focuses on estate litigation, employment litigation, commercial litigation, and professional misconduct matters, as well as litigious family law matters.
+Z Legal focuses on estate litigation, employment litigation, commercial litigation, family law, and professional misconduct matters.
 Z Legal’s goal is to represent clients from the outset of their matter all the way through to the end of their matter, regardless whether their matter is resolved through a settlement, mediation, arbitration or a trial.

 As part of his employment law practice, Martin assists employees who have been wrongfully dismissed, laid off, terminated or discriminated against.
 He also represents employers and assists in drafting employment contracts and navigating accommodation requests, Human Rights issues and terminations.

 As a commercial litigation lawyer, Martin has assisted his clients with a wide variety of matters, ranging from construction disputes to shareholder disputes, along with numerous real estate litigation matters for both buyers and vendors, and has helped clients recover significant damages.

 Previously, as a personal injury litigator, he successfully represented clients in obtaining catastrophically impaired designations, winning millions of dollars for his clients.
 Martin is regarded as a skilled negotiator by both his clients and opposing counsel alike.